HDoumali/Project5_My_blog/README.md

 - mdp : Enter your password for access to the mysql database ("root" or "" by default)

 Step 2 : Creation of the database :
-- Create a new database on phpmyadmin (link : localhost/phpmyadmin on WAMP) withe the name saved in the file app/Config/dev.ini
+- Create a new database on phpmyadmin (link : localhost/phpmyadmin on WAMP) with the the name saved in the file app/Config/dev.ini
 - Import the file "project5_blog.sql" in the database

 You can now connect to the blog at the following URL and enjoy its features :